jovenlumaas/apollo-client-reduxify/README.md

 const toastNotificationShow = (message) => {
   // ....your code logic

-  // all of the parameters are also powered by typescript
+  // all of the parameters are strongly typed
   // the first parameter is the 'action' to dispatch and the other is the 'payload' dispatch('setNotificationShow', message);
 };